aau-claaudia/ailab-docs/docs/getting-started/file-transfer.md

 # File transfer
 ===+ "Windows"
-	For Windows users we recommend using the application [WinSCP](https://winscp.net/eng/docs/lang:da) to transfer files from your local computer to AI Student Cloud.
+	For Windows users we recommend using the application [WinSCP](https://winscp.net/eng/docs/lang:da) to transfer files from your local computer to AI Lab.
 Other popular solutions are [PuTTY](https://www.putty.org/) and [FileZilla](https://filezilla-project.org/).
 Alternatively, you can install [OpenSSH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui) to be able to use the `scp` command, shown for [Linux/MacOS](/getting-started/file-transfer/#__tabbed_1_2) users.

 	When you open WinSCP, you will be welcomed by a 'Login' modal.
 Follow the instructions in the image above to establish a connection to the server.
-You can now drag and drop files between your local computer and the AI Student Cloud platform.
+You can now drag and drop files between your local computer and the AI Lab platform.

 	![Screenshot of WinSCP setup](/assets/img/winscp-setup.png)